manig1729/manig1729/README.md

 - ⚡ Fun fact: ...
 -->

-I am Manikandan Gunaseelan, an undergraduate studying ECE at BITS Pilani K K Birla Goa Campus
+I am Manikandan Gunaseelan, a Software Engineer working for Cisco Systems

 Here you can find the different projects I have worked on (or am working on)